isomerpages/gb-assist/pages/solutionrepo/solution2046.md

 Support only hardware and software.

 Additional criteria:
--Minimum  30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
 - The purchase of pre-owned/used equipment is not supportable.

 #### Contact Information